 2020 will see two new designs

 Remix to the 36r class.
-The first hull has been digitally printed and will be launched as a vane boat at Fleetwood, so to compete in the growing 36r class series.
+The first hull has been digitally printed and will be launched as a vane boat at Fleetwood, This design will compete within the growing UK 36r class series.
 The future plan will be to have separate Vane and Radio versions of this design.

 A new ‘Vane A – Class’ hull will be produced for the Nationals at Gosport in 2020.
 Learning the lessons from the Matrix concept, a version 2 of this yacht will be under construction throughout the winter.
 Testing will begin in the spring.